akshithg05/dev-tinder-frontend/README.md

 - Solve cors problem by installing cors in backend
 - add cors middleware with configuration - origin and credential: true
 - Whenever we make API call in axios {withCredentials: true} (Auth will fail, cookie will not be sent from backend)
+- Install redux toolkit and react-redux
+- Configure a store - appStore
+- Provide the store in the root of the application to make it available throughout.
+- Create a reducer object in the main store to hold the various slices.
+- Create a new file for userSlice.
+- In user Slice, give name, intitialize the state, write the actions and reducer functions.
+IMport the actions and the slice(reducer)
+- Import slice in the main store and pass it in the reducers of store.